GSE Instructor Handbook: Advising Students

 - Attached all relevant documentation and supporting statement from the department chair.
 Have the student refer to the complete instructions on the OGS website.

 The department chair must not only sign the petition, but attach a supporting statement as well.
-In the GSE, the Associate Dean for Academics must also review and sign the petition before it is sent to the Grad Office.
+In the GSE, the Associate Dean for Academics must also review and sign the petition before it is sent to the Office of Graduate Studies.

 Registering for Classes